HB-Stratos/FOC_Ears/README.md

 All 3d printed parts can be found in the ``printed_parts`` directory as STEP files, as well as the original Fusion360 source files.
 Do note however that the source files are a royal mess as they were created during prototyping and with exactly zero patience.

+### Build Environment Setup

+This project uses PlatformIO instead of the Arduino IDE as it has far superior code completion and extension support.
+Setting up the build environment should just be as easy as setting up PlatformIO using the [official guide](https://docs.platformio.org/en/latest/integration/ide/vscode.html#quick-start) and cloning this repository into the workspace.
+It will take a few minutes to load, but PlatformIO should automatically download all required frameworks and libraries as specified in the ``platformio.ini`` file.
+If this doesn't work for whatever reason, please do open an issue.
+Also, for some reason this was removed from the official settings, but PlatformIO does offer an "Upload and Monitor (connect to Serial Monitor immediately)" mode.
+You can find out how to set this up [here](https://community.platformio.org/t/shortcut-to-upload-and-monitor-task-while-also-restarting-it-if-active/18104/5).

 ### Misc.
 Lessons Learned

 - If the screws clamping the encoder to the motor are not tight enough, the motor likes to shake itself to bits as it twisting against the encoder causes a feedback loop.